team-building-2

 Giving workers more say in their jobs is crucial.
 This means letting them make choices about how and when they work.
 Flexible hours and remote work options can help.
 When people have more control, they feel less stressed.

 Managers can also involve staff in decision-making.
 This could mean asking for input on projects or letting teams set their own goals.
-This builds trust and makes people feel valued.
+This helps build trust and makes people feel valued.

 Implementing Stress Management Resources and Programs